-I’d like to never write about gun violence again.
+I try not to write about gun violence.
 The gun violence won’t let me though.

 In the three years I’ve hosted this blog, I’ve written 200 essays, give or take.
 11 of them have been in the wake of mass shootings so sensationally horrific that writing about anything else would have been inappropriate.

 Here’s number 12.

 Next month is the five-year anniversary of the massacre at Sandy Hook Elementary School in Newtown, Connecticut.
 From time to time I feel it necessary to say, out loud, what happened there.
 Because things fade in the human memory in a problematic way.
 We remember facts and people and dates.
 We remember faces.
 We can call them back into the front of our mind when we need to in order to serve a purpose.

 But we can’t do that with what we felt.
 Our emotions, as felt in the time that we feel them wash away with the tide of time.